Introduction to Linear Mixed Models using R

 How You Will Benefit

-The course will give you the skills to formulate, fit and interpret mixed models for a range of practical situations, as well as an appreciation of some of the benefits of mixed modelling.
+The course will give you the skills to formulate, fit and interpret linear mixed models for a range of practical situations, as well as an appreciation of some of the benefits of mixed modelling.

 What Do We Cover?

 Note: For practical work, participants must download and install a number of CRAN packages in R. This must be done prior to the start of the course.